hirosystems/stacks.js/docs/feature-guides/sign-messages.md

 The `openSignatureRequestPopup` signing method from `@stacks/connect` allows you to specify an `onFinish` callback.
 This callback will be triggered after the user has successfully signed the message.

-You can get the signature of the message via the arguments passed to `onFinish`.
+You can get the message's signature via the arguments passed to `onFinish`.
 Your callback will be fired with a single argument, which is an object with the following properties:

 ```ts
 export interface SignatureData {